kylesaggar97/Data-Science-Tutorial/README.md

 # Data-Science-Tutorial

 This tutorial offers an introductory tutorial into data science, by analyzing temperature anomaly and energy consumption datasets (both found on www.data.gov).
+We will attempt to establish a relationship between temperature and energy consumption.

 # Download this Repository
-To clone this repository, open a command line prompt and enter:
+To clone this repository, open a command line prompt and enter:<br />
 	<code>git clone "https://github.com/kylesaggar97/Data-Science-Tutorial.git"</code>

 # Installing Anaconda